Our research is primarily at the policy and strategic level: how can humanitarian action be made more effective?

 HERE-Geneva has conducted, or is in the process of conducting, the following self-initiated projects:

-- To enable humanitarian organisations (and other stakeholders) to understand the implications of different priority settings and strategic choices for their capacity to work in armed conflict
+1. to enable humanitarian organisations (and other stakeholders) to understand the implications of different priority settings and strategic choices for their capacity to work in armed conflict, and

 This analysis will benefit operational organisations as well as donors, as it will improve the understanding of the different approaches and their implications and suggest ways forward on how to build on such differences for a more effective humanitarian system.
-Nine organisations representing both multi and single mandate organisations are participating in the study, which is currently in its implementation phase.
+Nine organisations representing both multi and single mandate organisations are participating in the study.

 In recent years, the humanitarian agenda has become extremely broad with the addition of many different priorities.
 As a result, there is confusion and misunderstanding on what humanitarian action encompasses and tries to achieve.
 In response to these issues, HERE-Geneva has over 2015 and in early 2016 engaged a project looking at humanitarian priorities.
 The focus has been on humanitarian action in armed conflict and the gaps in response found there.

-• Shared values and principles that underpin humanitarian action
+1. Shared values and principles that underpin humanitarian action;

-• Protection of people affected by armed conflict and the gaps in compliance with international humanitarian law
+2. protection of people affected by armed conflict and the gaps in compliance with international humanitarian law; and

 3. the lack of leadership and accountability for performance (resulting in substandard humanitarian performance) The project, which concluded with the launch of the Final Report in May 2016, also looked at commitments against which actors can be held accountable.